Jordan national football team: Stagnation (2016–2023)

 Jordan failed to make the final round of 2018 FIFA World Cup qualification, losing 0–1 to Kyrgyzstan and 1–5 to Australia.
 They would qualify for the 2019 Asian Cup where Jordan defeated Australia 1–0 and Syria 2–0, along with a draw against Palestine in the group stage.
 They were knocked out by Vietnam, losing in a penalty shootout 2–4.

-Jordan celebrates their win against Australia at the 2019 Asian Cup.

 In the 2022 World Cup qualification second round, Jordan finished third in their group.
 Subsequently, they clinched the top spot in their group during the 2023 Asian Cup qualification, earning themselves a berth in the main tournament.